Quantitative Timed Simulation Functions and Refinement Metrics for Timed Systems (Full Version): Finite-state Game Graphs

 \item Suppose $\maxOpt(\maxMPC)(q)>0$.
 Consider a memoryless optimal strategy $\pi_1$ for player~1 for the mean-payoff supremal objective with coB\"uchi disjunction (such a strategy exists by Theorem~\ref{thrm_basic}).
 Since $\maxOpt(\maxMPC)(q)>0$, it follows that, in the graph obtained by fixing the strategy $\pi_1$, for every cycle $U$, either the sum of the weights is positive or $U \subseteq C$.
-Consider a play $\rho$ which is an outcome of $\pi_1$.
+Consider a play $\rho$ which is an outcome of $\pi_1$, \emph{i.e.}, let $\rho= \rho(q, \pi_1, \pi_2)$ for some player-2 strategy $\pi_2$.
 For the play, either (i)~the \tcoBuchi objective is satisfied; or (ii)~$\maxMPC(\rho) > 0$, and then the second condition of Corollary~\ref{corollary:inftyzero} is satisfied.
 In either case the desired result of the second item follows.\qedhere \end{compactenum} \end{proof}

+\textbf{Reduction of Average Debit coB\"uchi Games to Mean-Payoff coB\"uchi Games.} We now use Lemma~\ref{lemm:mean-payoff-cobuechi-red} to solve the average debit problem.
+We have the following cases.